 4. EU as a global player

 When budgets are being discussed within the EU institutions, one often hears, for example, "heading 4" or "H4", rather than "foreign affairs budget".
-Each heading is divided into "budget lines", each of which can be drawn upon for a specific purpose
+Each heading is divided into "budget lines", each of which can be drawn upon for a specific purpose.

 The procedure for deciding the Multi-annual Financial Framework is laid down in the Treaty on the Functioning of the EU.
 The treaty requires the European Parliament, the Council and the Commission to "take any measure necessary to facilitate its adoption" (Article 312:5), and stipulates that the presidents of the three institutions shall hold "regular meetings", at the initiative of the Commission (Article 324).

-The EU Treaty rule that "the budget should be financed wholly from own resources" (Article 311).
+The EU Treaty rule is that "the budget should be financed wholly from own resources" (Article 311).
 Until the 1980s, the EU budget was financed by genuine own resources, mostly import duties collected at the single market's external borders.
 However, as the EU was very successful in negotiating free trade agreements with major trading partners, these import duties dried up and were gradually replaced by other sources.

 Own resources decisions, which may establish new categories of own resources or abolish existing ones, must also be unanimously approved by the Council, but the procedure here differs in that Parliament is only consulted.